Blueprint

 usb-hub-v2

-A 4 port USB 2.0 hub, it has a reverse voltage diode in case the computer sends too much voltage and also has decoupling capacitors to protect the other USB ports.
-There's a USB-A and a USB-C port (Supports USB-C PD) that can be connected to a PC, although only one should be used at a time.
+This is a 4 port USB 2.0 hub, it has a reverse voltage protection circuit in case the devices sends too much voltage and also has decoupling capacitors to protect the host USB ports.
+There are both USB-A and a USB-C port (which Supports USB-C PD at 5V) that can be connected to a PC, although only one connector should be used to connect for data at a time, but the other one can be used to supply higher power to the devices.

 Created by kwanyeung.chow1 kwanyeung.chow1 🚀